Raunak-johar/Hand-Gesture-Detection/README.md

 # Hand Gesture Detection
-This is a hand gesture detection
+This project detects numeric hand gestures using OpenCV and Image Proccessing.

+#Usage